Project management without per-seat fees

 Invite the whole team to the graph

-That aligns with how Ravel executes — owners receive email when tasks unlock, complete, slip, or hit risk.
+Ravel notifies owners by email when tasks unlock, complete, slip, or hit risk.
 More owners on the workspace means fewer "I didn't know that was blocked" surprises, not a higher bill.

 FAQ